 Typology Identified need (catchment gap) Action Amenity greenspace Gaps in catchment identified Area served by other forms of open space such as parks and gardens like Sandlea Park (KKP 384), Newton Park (KKP 498) and Wirral Country Park (KKP 5,001) as well as natural greenspace like Red Rocks Coastal Frontage (KKP 963), Grange Hill (KKP 105) and Stapeldon Wood (KKP 185) Natural and semi/natural No significant gaps in catchment identified No action required.
 Parks and gardens Gap in catchment identified to north west Area served by other forms of open space such as natural greenspace like Red Rocks Coastal Frontage (KKP 963) as well as amenity greenspace like Anglesey Road Playing Field (KKP 386).
-Provision for children and young people Gap in catchment identified to south Opportunities to provide play provision at open space sites such as Wirral Country Park (KKP 5,001) could be explored.
+Provision for children and young people Gap in catchment identified to south Explore opportunities to provide play provision at other open space sites.